-It can hold, anywhere between 600 and 1000 times its own weight in water, perfect for a parched and dehydrated skin.
+It can hold anywhere between 600 – 1000 times its own weight in water; perfect for parched, dehydrated skin.

-This is an ingredient you will often find in skincare products for a dry skin.
+This is an ingredient you will often find in skincare products for dry skin.

 It is more popular than propylene glycol, which can be irritating to a sensitive skin due to its permeability.

-This is an ingredient that can be used to replace Glycerin.
+This is an ingredient that can be used to replace Glycerine.

-It is a great hydrating agent that has many of the same benefits as glycerin.
+It is a great hydrating agent that has many of the same benefits as glycerine.

-Like hyaluronic acid, this ingredient works really well as a hydrator, helping to attract water to the skin.
+Like Hyaluronic Acid, this ingredient works really well to hydrate by helping to attract water to the skin.

 Sodium PCA is often used alone or within an oily formula due to its lightweight properties.